neuropoly/template/README.md

 4) straightening of all subjects on the initial template space

 A small dataset, containing 5 T1w and T2w images, is available [here](https://osf.io/h73cm/) and is used as example for preprocessing.
 The dataset is downloaded automatically by the preprocessing script.

+One the pre-processing is performed, you can generate the template using the IPL pipeline.
+Three main steps are required:
+1.

 ## How to generate your own template?
 The template generation framework can be configured by the file "configuration.json", that includes the following variables: